-Figuring out how much your new build or renovation will cost can be confusing; here we look at where to start when costing your project.
+Estimating the cost of a new build or renovation can be overwhelming.
+This guide outlines where to start when budgeting your project.

 In this article we cover: